-Net cash provided by (used in) operating activities for the nine months ended September 30, 2023 increased \$35.1 million as compared to the nine months ended September 30, 2022.
+Net cash provided by (used in) operating activities for the nine months ended September 30, 2023 increased \$35.1 million as March 31, 2024 decreased \$5.6 million to \$7.4 million compared to the nine months ended September 30, 2022.
 Net loss, adjusted for non-cash expenses such as depreciation and amortization, provisions for bad debts, stock compensation, change in fair value of warrants and earnout liabilities, and provisions for obsolete inventories, among others, resulted in a net increase of \$13.5 million as compared to the prior period.
-The increase in net cash provided by operating activities was primarily due to \$31.1 million of transaction closing costs that were assumed as accrued expenses in 2022 and subsequently paid upon completion of the Business Combination.
-Additionally, there was a \$3.1 million decrease in working capital due to an increase in advances made to certain vendors and increases in accounts receivable of \$1.6 million.
+The increase in net cash provided by operating activities of \$13.0 million for the three months ended March 31, 2023.
+Our cash flow from working capital for the three months ended March 31, 2024, was primarily due impacted by a slight decrease in our dietary supplement inventory of \$0.2 million for the three months ended March 31, 2024 compared with a \$1.8 million decrease for the three months ended March 31, 2023.
+Additionally, because the Company paid annual 2023 bonuses to \$31.1 million of transaction closing costs that were assumed as employees in March 2024, compared to paying 2022 annual bonuses in April 2023, accrued expenses in 2022 and subsequently paid upon completion of decreased during the Business Combination.
+Additionally, there was a \$3.1 million decrease in working capital due three months ended March 31, 2024 compared to an increase in advances made to certain vendors and increases in accounts receivable of \$1.6 million the three months ended March 31, 2023.